tc39/proposal-signals/README.md

 **Q**: Are Signals push-based or pull-based?

 **A**: Evaluation of computed Signals is pull-based: computed Signals are only evaluated when they are read, even if the underlying state changed.
-At the same time, changing state eagerly pushes cache invalidation to computed Signals which depend on it, potentially triggering a `effect` callback.
+At the same time, changing state eagerly pushes cache invalidation to computed Signals which depend on it, potentially triggering a `notify` callback.
 So Signals may be thought of as a "push-pull" construction.

 **Q**: Do Signals introduce nondeterminism into JavaScript execution?